bfotheri/Project3/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to find an already existing model that was being used for a similar purpose.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the NVIDIA self-driving car CNN.
+While this model operates with data obtained from actual driving scenarios, its application is almost identical to the one needed for this project.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+In order to gauge how well the model was working, I would validate my results on the track.
+While splitting data in testing and validation sets is valuable, perhaps the best indicator of success is how the car navigates the track itself.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+Initially, I trained my models for few epochs because of time constraints and the belief the a low MSE for the training data meant more epochs would cause overfitting.
+However, after training for 50+ epochs on different models I saw that I had been underfitting the data.

+Various changes, such as changing the activation function, adding dropout layers, changing the number of layers and neurons in them, were made.
+However, time and time again data augmentation and increased training time proved to be the two most important factors in the models performance.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The final model weaves due to low angle data being removed from the training set, but it still able to navigate the track completely without leaving the barriers a majority of the time.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 87-113) consisted of a convolution neural network with a cropping layer, four convolutional layers with 5x5 and 3x3 filters and accompanying relu activation functions, and four normal layers with 800,100,50, and 1 neurons respectively.
+Each layer except for the final had an elu activation function.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)